antischematic/angular-composition-api/docs/docs/lifecycle.md

 1. During component creation any `Value` returned from the setup function is unwrapped and synchronised with the component instance.

 2. Inputs and queries are automatically checked and synchronised with a matching `Value` by name.
+When a value is changed externally, the `onChanges` hook is called with the current and previous value.

 3. Subscriptions are subscribed to once the component has been mounted.
 The component template is checked once immediately and each time after a subscription emits a value.